-These drugs are also each given as an injection under your skin.
+You receive these drugs as an injection under your skin.
 But they have some differences, including their dosages and side effects.

 View this article to see a detailed comparison of Repatha and Praluent.
-Check with your doctor to see which drug is right for you.
+You can also check with your doctor to see which drug is right for you.

 Repatha vs. statins

 To learn more about how Repatha differs from statins, check out this article.
-And ask your doctor if you’d like more information.
+You can also ask your doctor for more information.